-Food challenges are special tests that confirm whether your child currently has or may have outgrown a food allergy.
-Once your child has undergone allergy testing for a food allergy, the food challenge can be done to demonstrate that the tests were relevant.
-More commonly, the food challenge can be done to show that the food allergy has gone away.
+More commonly, allergists conduct food challenges to show that a food allergy has gone away.
 Food challenges are also done to introduce highly allergic foods to young children in the hopes that early introduction will prevent a food allergy from developing.

 During a food challenge, your child will be asked to consume increasing doses of a food that is believed to cause an allergic reaction.
 If your child has a reaction during the food challenge, he or she will receive immediate treatment.
 The test usually lasts a few hours.

-If your child is sick, has a severe eczema flare-up/rash or is recovering from a recent asthma flare-up that occurred within the past two weeks, you will also need to call your child's doctor to reschedule the food challenge.
-Allergic reactions may be more severe under these conditions, so it is safest for your child to postpone the challenge.
+If your child is sick, has a severe eczema flare-up/rash or is recovering from a recent asthma flare-up that occurred within the past two weeks, you will also need to call the allergist’s office to reschedule the food challenge for your child's safety.
+Allergic reactions may be more severe under these conditions.

-Your child should not eat anything after midnight the night before the food challenge or after breakfast if the challenge is scheduled for an afternoon.
-During this time, you may give your child clear liquids like water, apple juice, iced tea, sports drinks, popsicles or Jell-O. If your child is breastfeeding, he or she may continue prior to the challenge.
+Your child should not eat anything after midnight the night before the food challenge or after breakfast if the challenge is scheduled in the afternoon.
+During this time, you may give your child clear liquids like water, apple juice, iced tea, sports drinks, popsicles or Jell-O. If your child is breast-feeding, he or she may continue prior to the challenge.

-At check-in, you will need to sign a consent form for the food challenge.
-After you check in to the appointment, your child will undergo a brief physical exam.
-He or she will be given increasing doses of the food with 15 minutes in between each dose to check for reactions.
-Your child will be monitored for an additional hour after the last dose or for an additional two hours if there was a reaction.
+After you check in, you will need to sign a consent form for the food challenge.
+We will review the allergy history and perform an examination.
+When ready, we will give your child increasing doses of the food every 15 minutes while watching for any reactions.
+We will monitor your child for an additional hour after the last dose or for an additional two hours if there was a reaction.

-If your child should experience a reaction to the food challenge, the clinical staff will be on hand to provide immediate treatment.
+If your child should experience a reaction to the food challenge, his or her care team will be on hand to provide immediate treatment.
 If a reaction occurs, this means your child should continue to avoid that food.
-If no reaction occurs, the allergy specialist will provide instructions on how to best introduce the food into your child’s diet.
+If no reaction occurs, your child's allergy specialist will provide instructions on how to best introduce the food into your child’s diet.

 In addition to our primary hospital location at the Academic Health Center in Indianapolis, IN, we have convenient locations to better serve our communities throughout the state.